mattermost/docs/source/process/security.md

 Solution(s):
 - While there is no current failover plan should our online CRM system become disrupted, we have SLAs with our CRM vendor--which is used by thousands of other organizations--and believe the probability out sustained outage is low.

-### Priority 4: Outages greater than 10 days impacting Mattermost, Inc.'s ability to continue business
+### Priority 4: Outages greater than 10 days impacting business continuity

 #### Outage of online HR and intranet systems